-The 2016-17 campaign will mark the tenth season as a National Junior College Athletic Association head coach and the second at Tallahassee Community College for Mark White.
+The 2017-18 campaign will mark the eleventh season as a National Junior College Athletic Association head coach and the third at Tallahassee Community College for Mark White.

-White was introduced as head men’s basketball coach at Tallahassee Community College on May 4, 2015 – just the Eagles’ third coach since joining the NJCAA in 1991 - and his debut season in Tallahassee ended with a 21-12 record, the Eagles' first postseason appearance in five seasons and a trip to the NJCAA Region 8/FCSAA State Championship Game.
+White was introduced as head men’s basketball coach at Tallahassee Community College on May 4, 2015 – just the Eagles’ third coach since joining the NJCAA in 1991 - and has led the Eagles to back-to-back postseason appearances, including a berth in the NJCAA Region 8/FCSAA State Championship Game in his debut season.

 White was hired by the Eagles following an impressive eight-year run at East Mississippi Community College, where he engineered a total transformation of the Lions’ program.
 East Mississippi represented White’s first head coaching opportunity at the collegiate level, and when he arrived on campus in Scooba, Miss., he did so knowing a monumental task lay ahead.